The Tamarack Mine

 Dust and Blasting Concerns

-Underground blasting is likely used to release ore from bedrock.
+Underground blasting will be used to release ore from bedrock.
 We note that at the Eagle Mine in Michigan, people can feel the blasts at all hours often twice a day from MANY miles away.
-Dust created by the blasting underground is vented to the surface via the main exhaust vertical shaft.
+Dust created by the blasting underground is vented to the surface where it is must be filtered for fine toxic materials (which Talon does not plan to do).
 Mine operations generate significant air borne pollution vented directly into the atmosphere and as such, Talon needs to filter the main exhaust shafts with industrial air filters capable of removing potentially toxic dust from blasting.
-These filters are not currently in the Talon mine plan.
-Talon will also need to implement dust mitigation for normal material handling (loading and transfer of ore and rock) as well as covering the storage areas and rail cars to prevent wind blown propagation of toxic dust.

 Originally, an on site processing plant was planned to process the extracted ore.
 This plant would have produced a significant quantity of high sulfide tailings.
-The original plan was to backfill the fully mined stopes (the large underground rooms left by removing the ore) using a cement based paste backfill mixed with high sulfide tailings and development waste rock.
-If the mined out stopes can no longer be filled (there are no tailings to create the paste backfill) there could be a large increase of water flowing from the acquifers into the mine from exposed water features and thus creating a significant amount of additional water that must be pumped out.
+The original plan was to backfill the fully mined stopes (the large underground caverns left by removing the ore) using a cement based paste backfill mixed with high sulfide tailings and development waste rock.
+They now plan to use development rock and imported sand and gravel, mixed with cement, to fill these areas.
+However, the developmnet rock will need to be crushed potentially creating more toxic high sulfide dust and this mixture is not impervious to water leakage, increasing the potential for more mine contact water that must be pumped out.

 Water Concerns